-Students are encouraged to contact the Dean regarding referral options for pastoral advice or counselling.
+Students are encouraged to contact the Dean of Students regarding referral options for pastoral advice or counselling.

 Whitley is no longer a residential college.
-Please contact the Dean or Registrar for any information they may have regarding student accommodation options.
+Please contact the Dean of Students or Registrar for any information they may have regarding student accommodation options.

-Students are welcome to use the Townley area adjacent to the front entrance for social space whenever the college is open.
-Facilities in the adjoining kitchen include sandwich toasters, fridge and microwave ovens.
+Students are welcome to use the kitchen facilities on the ground floor, which include sandwich toasters, fridge and microwave ovens.
 Tea, coffee, milk and biscuits are always available.